 All new directors participate in a director orientation program that includes in-person briefings by senior management representing the heads of the product lines and key functional areas on topics that include, among others: the Company's strategic plans, capital structure, product overviews, historical financial performance, and key policies and practices, including compliance and trading policies.
 New directors are also encouraged to attend all committee meetings during their first year.
 Directors are encouraged and provided with opportunities to attend educational sessions on subjects that could assist them in performing their duties.
 Pursuant to its Director Education Policy, the Company will reimburse directors for reasonable costs incurred from attending these sessions.
-In addition to external educational opportunities, directors participate in onsite educational sessions on topics that present special risks and opportunities, updates on accounting topics, and product line reviews presented by the heads of each of our product segments.
+In addition to external educational opportunities, directors participate in onsite educational sessions, including an annual review of leading corporate governance practices by corporate governance experts, briefing sessions on topics that present special risks and opportunities, updates on accounting topics, and product line reviews presented by the heads of each of our product segments.